JuliaMath/Roots.jl/README.md

   specified.
 Possible values are 1, 2, 5, 8, and 16.
 The order 2
   Steffensen method can be the fastest, but is in need of a good initial guess.
 The order 8 method is more robust and often as fast.
-The higher-order method may be faster when using `Big` values.
+The higher-order methods may be faster when using `Big` values.

 * `fzero(f::Function, x0::Real, bracket::Vector)` calls
   a derivative-free algorithm with initial guess `x0` with steps constrained